Code-Institute-Submissions/Code-Institute-MS1/README.md

 - First Time Visitor
     - When I visit this site I want to easily understand the purpose of the site and learn about the gym and it's specifications.
-    - I would also like to be able to navigate through the site with ease and find the content I need such as the gyms location.
+    - I would also like to be able to navigate through the site with ease and find the content I need such as the location of the gym.
-    - I may want to contact the gym to ask questions about courses/classes or about the gym in general.
+    - I may want to contact the gym to ask questions about courses/classes or the gym in general.
 - Returning Visitor
     - As a returning visitor I might be looking to sign up to the newsletter or find social links so I can keep up with events.
     - I may also be considering membership, so finding that page smoothly and seeing the membership sign up button easily would be ideal.
 - Frequent User
-    - As a frequent user I use the site to book courses especially 1 to 1 sessions.
+    - As a frequent user I use the site to book courses especially the 1 to 1 session.

 ### Design